cloudmesh-community/hid-sp18-523/project-report/report.md

     post:
       operationId: test.uploadtestfile
-      summary: "This API endpoint can be used to upload test csv file. prediction prices of items listed in this csv file can be obtained by calling api prediction endpoint."
+      summary: "This API endpoint can be used to upload test csv file. prediction quantity of items listed in this csv file can be obtained by calling api prediction endpoint."
-      description: "This API endpoint can be used to upload test csv file. prediction prices of items listed in this csv file can be obtained by calling api prediction endpoint."
+      description: "This API endpoint can be used to upload test csv file. prediction quantity of items listed in this csv file can be obtained by calling api prediction endpoint."
       consumes:
         - multipart/form-data